TLE-MEC/Hack-CP-DSA/README.md

 ###  :sparkles: Welcome to Hack CP-DSA by TLE MEC :sparkles:
 This is a beginner friendly repository for Competitive Programming & DSA problems and solutions💻
-Our aim is to help you get practice on solving CP/DSA  problems from any platform of your choice and learn the basics of git & github, and also earn cool swags in the process 🎉
+Our aim is to help you get practice on solving CP/DSA  problems from any platform of your choice and learn the basics of git & github 🎉

 You can contribute to this repo by sending pull requests.
-If you are participating in hacktoberfest, make sure to register yourself [here](https://hacktoberfest.digitalocean.com/)
 :pencil: Check out [CONTRIBUTING.MD](https://github.com/TLE-MEC/Hack-CP-DSA/blob/main/CONTRIBUTING.md) for instructions on how to contribute!
 :pencil: Refer [MAKING A PULL REQUEST](https://github.com/TLE-MEC/Hack-CP-DSA/blob/main/MAKING_A_PR.md) if you want to know how to make a pull request